mrousavy/VisionCameraSkiaDemo/README.md

 # VisionCameraSkiaDemo

-Demo of VisionCamera + TFLite + Skia without any native code 🤯🕺🏼
+Demo of VisionCamera + TFLite + Skia to detect your body and draw a stickman figure ontop of it in realtime - **without any native code** 🤯🕺🏼

 See this blogpost: https://mrousavy.com/blog/VisionCamera-Pose-Detection-TFLite